 If you are planning new purchases, you should consider in advance whether you can offset acquisition costs (Anschaffungskosten) for tax purposes.
-For acquisitions that you theoretically could also use privately, it must be clearly provable that you use them in the business – a relationship to work activities must be made clear.
+For acquisitions that you theoretically could also use privately, it must be provable that you use them in the business – a relationship to work activities must be made clear.
 Most importantly, you need to collect and organise every document – because without proof it will be difficult to deduct anything at all.
-If you want to deduct cash paid goods for tax purposes (German article), you have the obligation to provide proof.
+If you want to deduct cash-paid goods for tax purposes (German article), you must provide proof.
 In the case of higher amounts, which are paid in cash, it’s also not uncommon for the tax office to postpone or simply deny the tax rebate.

 But the depreciation of an asset is not always deductible, because you have to distinguish between whether it is a conventional depreciation, a collective item or the depreciation of low-value assets (geringwertiger Wirtschaftsgüter – GWG).
 Low-value assets are purchases at a value of up to €800.
-The deduction of these purchases is allowed by means of a simplified (one-time and immediate) deduction, whereas in the case of higher-value purchases, deductions are normally done over several years.
+The deduction of these purchases is allowed using a simplified (one-time and immediate) deduction, whereas, in the case of higher-value purchases, deductions are normally done over several years.

 For all assets over €800, the German Department of Finance regularly publishes updated depreciation allowances that help you determine how long the customary deduction period is for the asset.
 For example, notebooks and laptops can be completely written off (ie fully depreciated) after three years of use.